chamaken/cgolmnl/README.md

 struct
 ------

-nlmsghdr and nlattr has real - Nlmsghdr and Nlattr. mnl_nlmsg_batch and mnl_socket are opaque as NlmsgBatch and Socket (cgo say [0]byte). there are receivers, see go_receiver.go
+mnl_nlmsg_batch and mnl_socket are opaque as NlmsgBatch and Socket (cgo say [0]byte).
+Nlattr is same as C struct but Nlmsg seems a little bit strange.
+It has buf and real Nlmsghdr.

 errno